 Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030.
 Further, on December 9, 2016, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework").
 The Framework provided for a carbon-pricing strategy, with a carbon tax starting at CAD 10/tonne, increasing annually until it reaches CAD 50/tonne in 2022.
-A draft legislative proposal for the federal carbon pricing system was released on January 15, 2018.
-This system would apply in provinces and territories that request it and in those that do not have a carbon pricing system in place that meets the federal standards in 2018.
-Four provinces currently have carbon pricing systems in place that would meet federal requirements (Alberta, British
+The 2018 federal Greenhouse Gas Pollution Pricing Act (GGPPA) establishes the federal carbon price on GHG emissions applicable as of January 2019.
+The GGPPA reinforces the approach taken in the Framework and is only intended to serve as a regulatory carbon pricing "backstop" to any province or territory that have not otherwise implemented a compliant provincial or territorial pricing regime.